 The Annual Report may be filed online (assuming you have access to payment information for the fee) right here.
 You’ll need a customer ID number and a PIN, both of which can be very easily obtained by writing an e-mail to firstname.lastname@example.org.
 They will reply promptly with a CID and PIN as well as a 9-digit state ID number.
 They may call the latter a FEIN, but it’s a state number used by the Corporations Division of the Secretary’s office.

-One peculiarity is that the online form asks you to quantify the organization’s capital stock.
+One peculiarity is that the online form may ask you to quantify the organization’s capital stock.
 Of course, the nonprofit you are filing this form for has no stock, because it’s a nonprofit.
 Choose “nondesignated stock” and enter zero in all fields.
 The form will ask you to confirm that you are a nonprofit when you click submit.

 Finally, you have to be an officer to “sign” this form (though not to file it).
 You didn’t hear this from Cathy Keeps Books, but if one of the organization’s officers is willing to let you type in her name as signer, your problem is solved.